 “The more you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
 Dr. Seuss

 Ms. Tracy is certified in First Aid and CPR for infants, children, and adults, as well as in wilderness emergency preparedness and active shooter response, credentials that reflect her dedication to safety and preparedness in any situation.
 She is also an official Playmaker through the Life is Good Playmaker University, where she was trained to use the power of play to help children heal from trauma and overcome challenges.
 Ms. Tracy strongly believes in the therapeutic benefits of play and incorporates this philosophy into her work, helping children build resilience and emotional strength through play-based activities.
 She is currently pursuing a master’s degree in Birth through Five/Preschool Special Education at the University of Georgia, which will prepare her for teaching certification while deepening her expertise in inclusive early childhood education and literacy development.
-In the near future, Ms. Tracy plans to pursue a Master’s in Social Work to become a Licensed Clinical Social Worker (LCSW) and a Registered Play Therapist (RPT).
-This further education will allow her to expand her ability to provide mental health support and therapeutic services to children and families, with a particular focus on play therapy and trauma-informed care.

 Imagine what our neighborhoods would be like if each of us offered, as a matter of course, just one kind word to another person.